-ANSWER: The verse regarding the kingdom of God being "within you" is taken from the King James Version Bible translation of Luke 17:21.
+ANSWER: The verse regarding the kingdom of God being "within you" is taken from the KJV translation of Luke 17:21.
 It was given by Jesus as he and his disciples traveled south through Galilee and Samaria on their way to Jerusalem (Luke 17:11).
-Just before he made the statement he healed ten lepers, only one of which came back to thank him for what he did (verses 12 - 19).
+Just before he made the statement in question about the Kingdom he healed ten lepers, only one of which came back to thank him for what he did (verses 12 - 19).

-After the healing of ten lepers the Bible records the Pharisees demanding when the Kingdom would come (verse 20).
-Jesus was nearing the end of his three and one-half year earthly ministry when this request was demanded of him.
-The Pharisees had already heard Christ speak many times and grew to hate him and his message.
-Christ KNEW they wanted him dead.
+After the healing the Bible records the Pharisees demanding he tell them when the Kingdom would come (Luke 17:20).
+Jesus, near the end of his ministry, knew that the Pharisees and most of the religious leaders HATED him and his message.
+He knew they wanted him dead.
 In fact, sometime prior to their request, he pointedly told them that their TRUE spiritual Father was Satan the devil (John 8:40 - 44)!

-Was Jesus now informing the same unconverted Pharisees who sought to kill him (John 8:28, 37, see also 11:53) that they had eternal life 'within their hearts' as many Christians (especially Protestants) believe?
+Was Jesus now informing the same unconverted Pharisees who sought to kill him (John 8:28, 37, 11:53) that they had eternal life 'within their hearts?'
 No, he was not!
-Part of the problem in misunderstanding this statement of Jesus lies with the bad KJV translation of the Greek word entos (Strong's Concordance # G1787) as "within."
-A better translation, as shown above, is "in the midst of" or could also be "among."
+Part of the problem in misunderstanding his statement lies with the bad KJV translation of the Greek word entos (Strong's Concordance # G1787) as "within."
+More accurate translations, like the one shown above, translate the word as "in the midst of" or "among."

-The seventh angel heralds the coming Kingdom of Heaven.
-It will have a King (Jesus, the King of Kings and Lord of Lords (1Timothy 6:15, Revelation 17:14, 19:16)) and territory (the entire planet).
-It will contain subjects (all the people who survived Satan's rule and those who will be born from them) and laws to govern with (the Ten Commandments, as well as the Father's other laws, statutes and judgments which will replace ALL the laws of man).
+The seventh angel heralds the coming Kingdom of Heaven (God).
+It will have a King (1Timothy 6:15, Revelation 17:14, 19:16) and territory (the entire planet).
+It will contain subjects (all the people who survived Satan's rule) and laws to govern with (the Ten Commandments).

-No, the Kingdom of God is NOT within each human being.
-It is certainly not a pretty sentiment about moral improvement in the hearts of man or the automatic placement of eternal life inside a human (e.g. immortal soul).
-It is a literal earth-ruling government soon to be imposed on man for his own good!
+The Kingdom of God is decidedly not within each human being.
+Jesus was not giving a pretty sentiment about moral improvement in the hearts of man or the automatic placement of eternal life inside a human (e.g. immortal soul).
+He, as its King, was discussing a soon coming new government coming to save man from himself!